ZhangAoCanada/Momentum-GS/README.md

 conda env create --file environment.yml conda activate momentum-gs
 ```
-Alternatively, you can create the environment manually.
+Alternatively, if the above method is too slow, you can create the environment manually.

 (1) Create conda environment
 ```bash